adi-sd/udemy-angular-course/README.md

 ## 6. Course Projects - Components and Data Bindings

+TODO

 ## 7. Directives Deep Dive

+### Understanding Directives

+-   types

+    1. Attribute - only change properties of the element applied
+    2. Structural - changes structure of the element in the dom applied

+-   ngIf and ngFor (Structural)
+-   ngClass and ngStyle (Attribute)

+### Custom Attribute Directive

+-   @Directive decorator - it needs selector : [] for attribute
+-   using ElementReference :
+    -   constructor(private elementRef: ElementRef) {} : injection of the element on which the directive is used ; its reference
+    -   it will now be accessible in the component class
+    -   `ng g d directives/better-highlight --skip-tests` : to create new highlight
+-   using Renderer2 :
+    -   constructor(private elementRef: ElementRef, private renderer: Renderer2) {}
+    -   this.renderer.setStyle()
+-   @HostListener decorator:
+    -   to listen to the dom events on the element
+-   @HostBinding
+    -   used to bind an element property to your class property
+-   Providing Inputs to the directives
+    -   we can use custom property binding or event binding on the directives to send data to it

+### Custom Structural Directive

+-   <ng-template [ngIf]="onlyOdd"> can be used to replicate \*ngIf directive
+-   This can be used to set up our own structural directive
+-   @Input() set appUnless(condition: boolean) : to define the directive function
+-   constructor(
+    private templateRef: TemplateRef<any>, : getting the element we want to change private viewContainerRef: ViewContainerRef : getting the place we want to add or remove the element of the DOM )

+### ngSwitch directive

+-   works as a switch case statement in java
+-   [ngSwitch]="<variable-name>" for the main element to provide the variable name
+-   \*ngSwitchCase="<variable-value>"
+-   \*ngSwitchDefault = default case if value is not in the other cases

 ## 8. Course Project - Directives

+TODO

 ## 9. Using Services and Dependency Injection